rcherrueau/execo/doc/userguide.rst

   block.

-After running this code, you get in the current directory on localhost a file for each remote hosts containing the scaling governor and hyperthreading state (easy to check they are all the same with ``cat *
-| sort -u``)
+After running this code, you get in the current directory on localhost a file for each remote hosts containing the scaling governors, hyperthreading state, c-states state, turboboost state (easy to check if they are all the same with ``cat * | sort -u``)

 Note that with this kind of code, there is still the possibility that the oar or oargrid reservation fails, since oar is not transactional,